On this page you will find basic information and clinical facts about the epicondylitis, its spread, treatment options, recommendations and more!

 By the way – both tennis elbow and golfer’s elbow have the same causes.
 The actual trigger-activity is then the decisive factor whether the injury occurs at the medial or the radial epicondylus.

-With the Masalo® Cuff attached, the affected area will not only be relieved immediately and permanently by the counter-traction, additionally, with every movement of the arm the forearm muscles are being massaged and relaxed, too.
+With the Masalo® Cuff properly fitted, the affected area will not only be relieved immediately and permanently by the counter-traction, additionally, with every movement of the arm the forearm muscles are being massaged and relaxed, too.
 All activities at home, during leisure time and work can be fully executed, the muscle remains strong.
 The arm can still be fully extended with the applied cuff.

 Impacts of an epicondylitis